pmhuizinga/GraphTool/readme.md

 Furthermore, the user should be able to add supplementary properties to the nodes and/or edges

 ## <a id="mastering"></a>Data mastering/matching
-Every node can have one or more 'aliasses'.
+Every node can have one or more 'aliasses' (or synonyms).
 These are names that the specific enity is also referred to in the organization but that are not defined as the official name.
 The alias is used in the update proces.
 If in a new dataset (excel, word, jira, etc) the entities that are found in the document are matched against the exisiting nodes and their aliasses.

 The alias offers the opportunity the show possible semantical problems, for instance when an alias is used for more than one entity.